Persons in the dialogue:

 What, and no payment! a pleasant notion!

-But you have, Socrates, said Glaucon: and you, Thrasymachus, need be under no anxiety about money, for we will all make a contribution for Socrates.
+Glaucon: But you have, Socrates.
+You, Thrasymachus, need be under no anxiety about money, for we will all make a contribution for Socrates.

-That I learn of others, I replied, is quite true; but that I am ungrateful I wholly deny.
+- That I learn of others is quite true; but that I am ungrateful I wholly deny.
 Money I have none, and therefore I pay in praise, which is all I have; and how ready I am to praise any one who appears to me to speak well you will very soon find out when you answer; for I expect that you will answer well.

-Listen, then, he said; I proclaim that justice is nothing else than the interest of the stronger.
+Thrasymachus: Listen, then; I proclaim that justice is nothing else than the interest of the stronger.
 And now why do you not praise me?
 But of course you won’t.

-Well, he said, have you never heard that forms of government differ; there are tyrannies, and there are democracies, and there are aristocracies?
+Thrasymachus: Well, have you never heard that forms of government differ; there are tyrannies, and there are democracies, and there are aristocracies?

 And the government is the ruling power in each state?